| Got a few questions? |

-Although I don’t personally offer videography (beyond a few behind-the-scenes captures) if you’d like to incorporate some video content into your shoot, just let me know, as I work with a few awesome Videographers who I highly recommend.
+Although I try to capture some BTS of our shoot with my phone, right now I don’t offer professional videography, but if you’d like to incorporate some video content into your shoot, just let me know, as I work with a few awesome Videographers who I highly recommend.

 Do you do other kinds of photography?

 Absolutely!
-Although I work a lot with one-on-one personal branding, I’m a photographer who loves to work in pretty much any area, so if you’ve got something a little different in mind let’s chat … I love new stuff!
+Although I work a lot with one-on-one personal branding, I’m a photographer who loves to work in many areas, so if you’ve got something a little different in mind, let's talk … I love new stuff!